Azure/bicep/docs/experimental-features.md

 ### `assertions`
 Should be enabled in tandem with `testFramework` experimental feature flag for expected functionality.
 Allows you to author boolean assertions using the `assert` keyword comparing the actual value of a parameter, variable, or resource name to an expected value.
 Assert statements can only be written directly within the Bicep file whose resources they reference.
 For more information, see [Bicep Experimental Test Framework](https://github.com/Azure/bicep/issues/11967).

-### `dynamicTypeLoading`
-Requires `extensibility` to be enabled.
-If enabled, users are able to fetch the azure resource type definitions from an OCI Registry as a runtime dependency.
-To fetch the type definitions the following syntax can be used.
-For example `extension 'br:mcr.microsoft.com/bicep/extensions/az@1.0.0' as az`.
-The extension definitions also support aliasing via `bicepconfig.json` similar to [`moduleAliases`](https://learn.microsoft.com/azure/azure-resource-manager/bicep/bicep-config-modules#aliases-for-modules).
-For example `extension 'br/public:az@1.0.0' as az`.

 ### `extendableParamFiles`
 Enables the ability to extend bicepparam files from other bicepparam files.
 For more information, see [Extendable Bicep Params Files](./experimental/extendable-param-files.md).

 ### `extensibility`
 Allows Bicep to use an extensibility model to deploy non-ARM resources.
 Currently, we support Kubernetes extension ([Bicep Kubernetes extension](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extensibility-kubernetes-provider)) and Microsoft Graph extension ([Bicep templates for Microsoft Graph](https://aka.ms/graphbicep)).

-### `extensionRegistry`
-Requires `dynamicTypeLoading` and `extensibility` to be enabled.
-If enabled, users are able to fetch the third party resource type definitions from an OCI Registry as a runtime dependency.
-To fetch the type definitions the following syntax can be used.
-For example `extension 'br:thirdpartyregistry.azurecr.io/bicep/extension/thirdparty@1.0.0' as thirdparty`.
-The extension definitions also support aliasing via `bicepconfig.json` similar to [`moduleAliases`](https://learn.microsoft.com/azure/azure-resource-manager/bicep/bicep-config-modules#aliases-for-modules).
-For example `extension 'br/public:thirdparty@1.0.0' as thirdparty`.

 ### `legacyFormatter`
 Enables code formatting with the legacy formatter.
 This feature flag is introduced to ensure a safer transition to the v2 formatter that implements a pretty-printing algorithm.
 It is intended for temporary use and will be phased out soon.